 - Curriculum that is based on recommendations of the major computer science professional organizations,

-- Faculty who teach within their areas of expertise, who receive excellent student evaluations, and who are professionally active with research projects that include student participation,
+- Faculty who teach within their areas of expertise and who are professionally active with research projects that include student participation,

 - Facilities that have been developed to support the academic program and to provide students with practical hands-on learning experiences.

-In addition to the major, there is a computer science minor.
-Computer science courses are included in the minors of computational science and electronic communication.
+In addition to the major, Eckerd offers a computer science minor.
+Computer science minors are included in the majors of both Environmental Studies and Communications.